summitrp/NinoGames/README.md

 ## License

-This project is provided for personal, non-commercial use.
-Game content is sourced from third-party sites — do not resell these games as they are contain pirated software.
-Use for personal use only.
+This software is provided for educational and personal use only.
+It may facilitate access to content sourced from third-party providers.
+Users are solely responsible for ensuring they comply with all applicable laws and respect the rights of content owners.
+Do not use this software for unauthorized distribution or commercial purposes.

 ---